grafana/k6-docs/docs/sources/next/javascript-api/k6-http/file.md

 ---
 title: 'file( data, [filename], [contentType] )'
 description: 'Create a file object that is used for building multi-part requests.'
-excerpt: 'Create a file object that is used for building multi-part requests.'
+description: 'Create a file object that is used for building multi-part requests.'
 weight: 10
 ---